Vapes, Cigarettes, and Nicotine Pouches

 Some e-cigarette chemicals can cause lung and heart disease, as well as acute lung injury, asthma, and lung cancer

-E-cigarettes still require more research regarding long-term health risks
+E-cigarettes and nicotine pouches still require more research regarding short- and long-term health risks

 Wash hands after handling e-cigarette liquid to help avoid contact to the skin or eyes

-Try to avoid mixing with other substances, like alcohol
+Try to avoid mixing tobacco/nicotine products with other substances, like alcohol

-Be aware of the nicotine content of what you are smoking; some vapes use nicotine salts which allow higher levels of nicotine to be inhaled with more ease
+Be aware of the nicotine content of what you are consuming; some vapes use nicotine salts, which allow higher levels of nicotine to be inhaled with more ease

 Be aware of the signs of nicotine poisoning so you know when to seek help